caleorourke/grunt-jekyll-pages/README.md

 > Serve GitHub-flavored sites natively using Jekyll.

+[Jekyll](https://jekyllrb.com) gives you all its bells and whistles out-of-the-box.
+But after you push your code to [GitHub Pages](https://pages.github.com), you may quickly learn that Github runs Jekyll in safe mode and automatically disables certain options on their servers.
+The "grunt-jekyll-plugin" imitates how Github Pages runs Jekyll in safe mode, thereby helping you troubleshoot "Page build failed" errors before publishing your code.

+In addition, "grunt-jekyll-plugin" includes a number of simple commands to compile, serve, and watch Jekyll for you.

 ## Getting Started
 This plugin requires Node `>= 0.10`, Grunt `~0.4.5` and GitHub Pages `~21`.

-If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide.
+It explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-jekyll-pages --save-dev